 - When facing complexity, human perception, already usually vague and insufficient, as well as subjective and individual, becomes even more so.

-- We tend to make our choices based on our mostly inaccurate and fallacious shortcuts of thoughts and biases
+- We tend to make our choices based on biases and shortcuts in thoughts, which are mostly inaccurate and incorrect.

-Whether we like it or not, it is quite right that the ‘gut’ rules, the head justifies.
-For all that’s written, it would be essential to continue to cultivate a healthy doubt, to curb the urge to make a judgment, to evaluate the alternatives, especially those that could disconfirm our position, instead of those that make us right and comfortable.
+Whether we like it or not, it is quite right that the ‘gut’ rules and the head justifies.
+For all that has been written, it is essential to continue to cultivate a healthy scepticism, to curb the urge to make a judgment and to evaluate the alternatives, especially those that could disconfirm our position, instead of those that make us right and feel comfortable.